yodaos-project/yoda-app-cloud-player/README.md

 Queries:
 - `to`: Number.
 Optional position to be sought to.
 - `by`: Number.
 Optional delta to be sought by.
+- `hint`: String.
+Optional hint speech synthesis text.
+Would be ignored if no current player available.

 If both `to` and `by` are specified in query, `by` would be ignored.